 Steps to Follow in Case of Absence

-- When returning to school after an absence, the student should provide the attendance office with a written note, dated and signed by the parent/guardian or a note from a doctor/dentist office.
-Excuses can also be faxed to 817-949-5656.
+- When returning to school after a medical appointment absence, the student should provide the attendance office with a sanctioned excuse from the doctor/dentist.
+Notes can also be emailed to Kathleen.Carrabine@Southlakecarroll.edu or faxed to 817-949-5656.

-- Students/parents/guardians should refer to Canvas (on www.southlakecarroll.edu) for information about homework, deadlines, tests, resources and teacher contact information.
-No student work will be given prior to an absence.
+- Students/parents/guardians should refer to Canvas for information about homework, deadlines, tests, resources and teacher contact information.
+No future student work will be given prior to an absence.

 Excessive Absences/Loss of Credit